Quick Guide to Performance Testing for Banking Applications

 RIT record all the business transaction queries in a sequence executed in the actual business process.
 All recorded queries (Select statements, Update queries, Table Locking Statement, Insert, and Delete) are moved to “Test Factory” for performance test execution.

-RIT is an efficient performance testing tool to resolve “Commit”, “Roll Back” transations actions in legacy banking applications.
+RIT is an efficient performance testing tool to resolve “Commit”, “Roll Back” transactions actions in legacy banking applications.
 RIT allows us to bring all the recorded queries together under a single SQL command.
 This would make a whole bunch of business process queries under Single SQL Command.
-During performance testing processes this technique would support “Roll Back” and “Commit” actions at the end of each transaction which determine the status of transactions (Fail or Pass).
+During performance testing processes this technique would support “Roll Back” and “Commit” actions at the end of each transaction which determines the status of transactions (Fail or Pass).

 Fig: Recorded SQL Queries under Single SQL Command

-At the end of each performance test RIT generates a performance test summary report.
+At the end of each performance test, RIT generates a performance test summary report.

 Fig: Performance Test Summary Report

-RIT generates reports and draws various performance graphs showing all the iterations and transactions along their respective time durations for each business scenario for detailed analysis.
+RIT generates reports and draws various performance graphs showing all the iterations and transactions along with their respective time durations for each business scenario for detailed analysis.